mrmign/vim/README.md

 'taglist' vim plugin is update from vim.org,
     but installed by vundle.

     Need to install 'ctags', 'cscope', and some other needed by ycm.

+'nerdtree-ack' need 'ack-grep' to be installed.